 While the capital city, Sydney, draws in lots of visitors, there are lots of other attractions such as the Blue Mountains, stunning beaches and coastline, rainforests, and wineries.

 Recommended by James from Travel Collecting

 The Sydney Opera House is the most iconic image of Australia – and it lives up to the hype.
-It sits jutting into the Sydney Harbor and on a sunny day the views of the Sydney Harbor Bridge across the way, with the harbor sparkling all around take your breath away.
+It sits jutting into the Sydney Harbour and on a sunny day the views of the Sydney Harbour Bridge across the way, with the harbour sparkling all around take your breath away.

-As the sun starts to set, grab a drink and some snacks at the Opera Bar, which is outside at the base of the Opera House, and relax with views of the Opera House behind and the harbor and bridge in front of you.
-This is my absolute favorite thing to do in Sydney.
+As the sun starts to set, grab a drink and some snacks at the Opera Bar, which is outside at the base of the Opera House, and relax with views of the Opera House behind and the harbour and bridge in front of you.
+This is my absolute favourite thing to do in Sydney.